-- (C).
-The Composition of the Committee shall be as under: - a) The Committee shall be constituted at Zonal level and the respective Zonal Head shall be the Chairperson of the Committee. - b) Heads of Zonal CRMDs shall be a member and convener of the Committee.
-Officerin-charge of the Micro, Small and Medium Enterprises of the Bank at the Zonal office and Head of respective Credit hub or any person nominated by the Head shall be the members of the committee. - c) One independent external expert with expertise in Micro, Small and Medium Enterprises related matters to be nominated by the Bank.
+(C).
+The Composition of the Committee shall be as under:

+- a) For Branches situated in Kerala, Head of Credit Monitoring Department shall be the Chairperson of the Committee.
+For Branches situated other than in Kerala, the respective Zonal Head will be the Chairperson.
+In respect of Consortium/Multiple Banking accounts, the person nominated by the Convener Bank shall be the Chairperson. - b) DVP or above in CRMD who is in charge of the branches situated in Kerala shall be a member and convener of the Committee for Branches situated in Kerala.
+Officer-incharge of the Micro, Small and Medium Enterprises of the Bank at the Zonal office level, shall be a member and convener of the Committee for Branches situated other than in Kerala.
+In respect of Branches situated in Kerala, the respective Zonal Heads or Officer-in-charge of the Micro, Small and Medium Enterprises of the Bank at the Zonal office level, shall be an alternate member, for the accounts in their Zone.
+(The Heads of Zonal CRMDs shall be invitees in respect of the accounts of their Zones in both Networks) - c) One independent external expert with expertise in Micro, Small and Medium Enterprises related matters to be nominated by the Bank.
 The independent external expert shall be nominated by the Zonal Heads for Branches situated other than in Kerala and by Head of CRMD for Branches situated in Kerala. - d) One representative from the concerned State Government.
 Endeavour should be made to bring representative from the respective State Government in the Committee.
-In case State Government does not nominate any member, then the Bank / Convening bank shall proceed to include an independent expert in the Committee, namely a retired executive of another bank of the rank of DVP and above. - e) In respect of Consortium / Multiple Banking accounts, the person nominated by the Convener Bank shall be the Chairperson. - f) When handling accounts under consortium or Multiple Banking Arrangement, senior representative (of the rank of DVP and above) of the bank / lenders having exposure to the borrower, shall be the member of the Committee. - (D).
+In case State Government does not nominate any member, then the Bank / Convening bank shall proceed to include an independent expert in the Committee, namely a retired executive of another bank of the rank of DVP and above. - e) When handling accounts under consortium or Multiple Banking Arrangement, senior representative (of the rank of DVP and above) of the bank / lenders having exposure to the borrower.

+(D).
 Appointment of such member shall be for a period of one year.
 Bank may consider extension of appointment on satisfactory grounds / at the discretion of the Bank.
 The Bank shall take steps to fill the vacancies arising from retirement/resignation of external members.

 The Bank shall suitably define the functions of the Committee and fix the compensation for the members for attending the meeting.
 Appointment of such member shall be with the approval of the Credit Monitoring Department.
-Credit Monitoring Department may put in place suitable arrangements, including dedicated manpower, to ensure smooth functioning of the Committee and adherence to the stipulated timelines. - (E).
+Credit Monitoring Department may put in place suitable arrangements, including dedicated manpower, to ensure smooth functioning of the Committee and adherence to the stipulated timelines.

+(E).
 While decisions of the Committee will be by simple majority, the Chairperson shall have the casting vote, in case of a tie.
-In case of accounts under consortium / MBA, Bank / lenders should sign an Inter-Creditor Agreement (ICA) on the lines of Joint Lenders' Forum (JLF) Agreement. - (F).
-All eligible stressed MSMEs shall have access to the Committee for resolving the stress in these accounts in accordance with regulations prescribed in this Framework. - (G).
+In case of accounts under consortium / MBA, Bank / lenders should sign an Inter-Creditor Agreement (ICA) on the lines of Joint Lenders' Forum (JLF) Agreement.

+(F).
+All eligible stressed MSMEs shall have access to the Committee for resolving the stress in these accounts in accordance with regulations prescribed in this Framework.

+(G).
 Provided that where the Committee decides that recovery is to be made as part of the CAP, the manner and method of recovery shall be in accordance with the existing policies approved by the board of directors of the bank which has extended credit facilities to the enterprise, subject to any regulations prescribed by the Reserve Bank of India and extant statutory requirements.